kowsikanA/News-Website/README.md

 2. When users click on "Sports" or "Politics" in the navbar, the JavaScript updates the API endpoint to fetch relevant category-based news.
 3. The fetched news is displayed in a card-based layout with title, image, description, author, publish date, and a link to the full article.

-## Setup & Usage

-### Prerequisites
-- A web browser
-- Internet connection (to fetch news and use fonts/CDNs)

-## To Do / Improvements

-- Implement the search functionality.
-- Handle API errors and display fallback messages.
-- Add support for more news categories.
-- Improve accessibility (e.g., alt tags, semantic HTML).
-- Paginate or lazy-load articles for better UX.

 ## License

 This project is for educational purposes.
 Please check the NewsAPI usage terms before deploying or using in production.